-- 5.1 The on-site commissioning and compliance testing requirements specified in this AIM are the minimum requirements for demonstrating that a RPZ valve is operating as intended. - 5.2 Valid commissioning and compliance test reports are required for all RPZ valves supplied with water by a water undertaker. - 5.3 On-site commissioning and compliance testing of a RPZ valve shall only be carried out by a person competent to commission and compliance test a RPZ valve.
-That is to say a person recognised by a water undertaker as having gained a recognised qualification in RPZ valve commissioning and/or compliance testing from a recognised training provider.
-They shall also be a member of one of the sector scheme for RPZ testers listed by a water industry approved contractor schemes or WaterSafe. - 5.4 On-site compliance testing shall only be undertaken using suitably calibrated test equipment.
+requirements for demonstrating that a RPZ valve is operating as intended.

-- 5.5 RPZ valves used on hot water installations must be tested under normal operating conditions. - 5.6 For identification purposes each RPZ valve shall have a unique serial number identifier.
+- 5.2 Valid commissioning and compliance test reports are required for all RPZ valves supplied with water by a water undertaker. - 5.3 On-site commissioning and compliance testing of a RPZ valve shall only be carried out by a person competent to commission and compliance test a RPZ valve.
+That is to say a person recognised by a water undertaker as having gained a recognised qualification in RPZ valve commissioning and compliance testing from a recognised training provider.
+They shall either be a member of a scheme for RPZ testers recognised by the water industry (i.e. water undertaker approved contractor scheme or WaterSafe) or recognised by the relevant water undertaker on a site specific basis in their area of water supply. - 5.4 On-site compliance testing shall only be undertaken using suitably calibrated test equipment. - 5.5 RPZ valves used on hot water installations must be tested under normal operating conditions. - 5.6 For identification purposes each RPZ valve shall have a unique serial number identifier.
 This detail shall be recorded in the commissioning and compliance test report.